AdobeDocs/workfront.it-IT/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 1. Una delle seguenti licenze:

-   * Collaboratore o versione successiva
+   * Collaboratore o successiva
-   * Richiedi o superiore
+   * Richiedente o successiva

 <!--Old:
 * **The new access level model**: Your Workfront administrator must grant you one of the following Workfront license types to access Workfront Goals: